fmauquie/react-angular/README.md

 }
 ```

-`ReactAngular` will render the AngularJS template in a wrapper `div`.
+`AngularTemplate` will render the AngularJS template in a wrapper `div`.
 The wrapper `div` is fully customizable (see Advanced Usage below).

-Once the template is rendered, `ReactAngular` will leave the control to AngularJS for DOM updates.
+Once the template is rendered, `AngularTemplate` will leave the control to AngularJS for DOM updates.
 Props updates will _not_ be applied.

 The AngularJS application must already be started